reactjs/react.dev/content/docs/hooks-faq.md

 This code calls `computeExpensiveValue(a, b)`.
 But if the inputs `[a, b]` haven't changed since the last value, `useMemo` skips calling it a second time and simply reuses the last value it returned.

-`useMemo` is treated as a hint rather than guarantee.
-React may still choose to "forget" some previously memoized values to free memory, and recalculate them on next render.
+**You may rely on `useMemo` as a performance optimization, not as a semantic guarantee.** In the future, React may choose to "forget" some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen components.
+Write your code so that it still works without `useMemo` — and then add it to optimize performance.
+(For rare cases when a value must *never* recomputed, you can [lazily initialize](#how-to-create-expensive-objects-lazily) a ref.)

 Conveniently, `useMemo` also lets you skip an expensive re-render of a child: